18 Best Edge Computing Companies In 2025

 The Edgeline platform embeds open standards-based OT data acquisition and control techniques into the IT system responsible for delivering fast and secure services.
 This type of integration further decreases the latency between acquiring data, analyzing it, and acting on it.

-HPE is working with many telecommunication companies, healthcare networks, and reputed organizations such as Purdue University.
+HPE is working with numerous telecommunications companies, healthcare networks, and reputable organizations, including Purdue University.
 Their projects range from helping a chemical manufacturer with data-driven insights to enabling a more seamless healthcare experience.
 Overall, HPE edge solutions help customers focus on innovations of their own making.

 Product: AWS for the Edge

-AWS edge is designed to deliver services with the lowest latency possible.
+AWS Edge is designed to deliver services with the lowest latency possible.
 It moves computation and data processing as close to the endpoint as necessary.
-This includes shifting hardware/software from AWS data centers to customer-owned devices.
+This includes migrating hardware and software from AWS data centers to customer-owned devices.

-A subset of AWS services uses edge locations to deliver fast and snappy responses directly to the user.
+A subset of AWS services utilizes edge locations to deliver fast and responsive responses directly to users.

 • CloudFront: uses edge locations to create cache copies of the data